-A 3.0 cumulative grade-point average for at least three semesters OR the recommendation of three faculty members from different humanities departments.
+A 3.0 cumulative grade-point average for at least three semesters OR the recommendation of three faculty members each from a different humanities department.

 |Eight courses at the 300 or 400-level from at least three humanities departments (ARTH, ARTS, ENGL, FREN, GER, HIST, HUM, PHIL, REL, SPAN, THEA||24|

 - The eight courses must be specifically approved by the Humanities Coordinator.
 Other courses outside of the areas listed may be used to fulfill this requirement if they have a strong humanities component (for example, certain courses in Environmental Studies) with prior approval from the Coordinator.

 - HUM 469 Developing the Capstone Proposal is a one-hour pre-capstone course which must be completed in the semester before the capstone.

 - The capstone, HUM 470 Capstone, is a three-hour course which should be taken during the senior year (normally in the spring semester).
 A six-hour senior honors project with the same interdepartmental structure may be substituted for HUM 470 Capstone.
 The student's work in HUM 470 should integrate topics from the various departments.
 The study will be supervised and evaluated by one faculty member from each of the departments, one of which will serve as chair and the primary supervisor.

 HUM 101.
 First-Year Seminar in the Humanities.
 3 Hours.